dd2-portfolio/aoe3024/ReadMe.md

 ## Description

-Assignments from the AOE 3024 course in Thin-Walled Structures at Virginia Tech taken in 2011 are highlighed.
+Assignments from the AOE 3024 course in Thin-Walled Structures at Virginia Tech taken in 2011 are highlighted.

 Examples in Mathematica notebooks (*.nb) are duplicated in PDF files (*.pdf).